 Frequently Asked Questions

-- Can the GRE requirement be waived?
+- Can the application fee be waived?

-- Do you require a writing sample?
+- Do you require GRE scores?

 - Can the writing sample be made up of more than one piece?